drshahizan/research-design/assignment/proposal/readme.md

 ## Chapter 4: Conclusion - Highlighting Impact and Future Directions
 **Objective**: Summarize the proposal and reiterate the importance of the study.

-* **Summary:** Briefly revisit your research question, objectives, and proposed methodology, providing a concise overview of your research plan.
+* **Summary:** Briefly recap the main points of the proposal such as your research question, objectives, and proposed methodology, providing a concise overview of your research plan.
 * **Expected Outcomes:**  Outline the anticipated outcomes and contributions of your research.
 Explain how your findings will advance knowledge in Data Science or Computer Science.
 Convince your reader that your research holds value for the field by addressing the problem you identified in the introduction.
 * **Future Work:**  Discuss potential avenues for future research directions that could stem from your proposed work.
 This demonstrates your forward-thinking approach and the broader applicability of your research findings.
 For instance, you might propose further research to explore the application of your findings to a different domain or dataset.

 ### Formatting Guidelines

-1. Follow the **[UTM Thesis Manual](https://sps.utm.my/thesis-formatting-2023/)** for specific formatting rules such as typeface, font size, margins, and spacing1.
+1. Follow the **[UTM Thesis Manual](https://sps.utm.my/thesis-formatting-2023/)** for specific formatting rules such as typeface, font size, margins, and spacing.
 2. Ensure proper citation and referencing as per the **Harvard** or **APA** system outlined in the manual.

 Prepare the document according to the UTM Thesis Template1.